Eureka-Maggie/MIGE/README.md

 Implementation code of the paper **[MIGE: A Unified Framework for Multimodal Instruction-Based Image Generation and Editing](https://arxiv.org/abs/2502.21291)**
 ![Demonstrating the comprehensive capabilities of MIGE.](showcases/show_new.jpg)

+***
+## 📌 News
+[2507] 🎉 Our paper has been accepted to ACM MM 2025!

+We’re thrilled to announce that our paper has been accepted to ACM International Conference on Multimedia 2025.
+See you in Ireland this October! 🇮🇪
+***

 ## Quick Start

 ### 1. Set Up Python Environment